GenerousLabs/share/do.md

 # Scratchpad

+- [ ] Show some kind of spinner after starting archiving action
+  - Maybe add a state bool on that item and mark it archived immediately?
+  - Replace the icon with a spinner?
+  - Same for import action button?
+  - Grey out the spinner?
+- [ ] Add note about sharing with friends or friends of friends
 - [ ] The Home button leaves stack navigators in a weird state
   - Maybe we want to add a `goBack()` action beforehand?
   - Or add some "go home" action to the `Header` component?